ipython/ipython/docs/source/interactive/python-ipython-diff.rst

     In [2]: results
     Out[2]: <TimeitResult : 1 loops, best of 1: 21.1 µs per loop>

-Magic with two percent sign can spread over multiple lines, but do not support assignment:
+Magic with two percent sign can spread over multiple lines, but does not support assignment:

 .. code-block:: ipython